barumau/pandunia/eng/K-kurse.md

 The pivot structure is a common structure in Pandunia.

 Remember that it is allowed to leave out pronouns that are known in the context.
-In other words the speaker can safely assume that the listeners know who he/she is talking about.
+In other words the speaker can safely assume that the listeners know who he or she is talking about.
 So it is unnecessary to keep on repeating them.
 In this manner phrases can be made shorter.

-**mi ples tu sal hi.**
+**mi ples tu sal da.**
 – I ask you to say hello to him/her.
-**ples sal hi.**
+**ples sal da.**
 – Please say hello to him/her.

 See how the translation of